 High Achieving Professionals

-You're the person who gets things done.
-You've built a career, met the milestones, held it together under pressure.
-And lately, something isn't working the way it used to — maybe it's anxiety that won't quit, a creeping sense of emptiness, or the feeling that you're performing your life more than living it.
+You're the person who gets things done and everyone can rely on.
+You've succeeded in your education, built a career, met the milestones, held it together under pressure.
+And lately, something isn't working the way it used to — maybe it's anxiety that won't quit, a creeping sense of emptiness, or the feeling that burnout is on the way.

 I work with lawyers, doctors, engineers, founders, and other high-achievers who are ready to go deeper than coping.
-That might mean exploring where your perfectionism came from, understanding why relationships feel harder than work, or figuring out what you actually want — not just what you're supposed to want.
-If you're also navigating the particular pressures of parenthood on top of a demanding career, that's welcome here too.
+That might mean exploring where your perfectionism came from, how to set boundaries that work within the context of the most demanding careers, or figuring out what you actually want — not just what you're supposed to want.

 Couples